chazzka/clanekforest/clanek.md

 $B_d =$ +- $\frac{1.58IQR}{\sqrt{n}}$  (2)

 #### Adjusted box
+Adjusted box is useful for describing the skew distributions.

 After that, during tree initialization, a random range out of N is chosen (if presented only one-dimensional data, we take one dimension, as in the original article) and a random value is selected out of the selected range.
 When selecting groups for next nodes, groups are evaluated by grouping the given dataset according to given split point.